EHAT32/SVETlANNa/README.md

 ```bash
   cd SVETlANNa.docs
 ```
-3.Create a virtual environment for Python 3.11 (see [venv documentation](https://docs.python.org/3/library/venv.html)) and activate it.
+3. Create a virtual environment for Python 3.11 (see [venv documentation](https://docs.python.org/3/library/venv.html)) and activate it.
 All subsequent actions should be done within the activated environment.
 4. Install the main library:
 ```bash
   pip install svetlanna